tytydraco/yessleep/out/Theres_something_wrong_with_my_dream_house.md

 It bent down, face inches from mine, smile stretching impossibly wider.

-You imagined me.
+You remembered me.
-You made me.
+You made me from your past, your nightmares, your memories, your fears.
 Every owner does.

 My vision flickered.